 Under Section 100 of the New South Wales Law Enforcement (Powers and Responsibilities) Act 2002, a citizen has the legal right to arrest you if they have reasonable grounds to believe that you’re committing an offence of larceny.

-Shoplifting might seem like a harmless thrill, but the legal consequences can be serious.
+Shoplifting might seem like a harmless thrill for other people, but the legal consequences can be far from lighthearted.
 Understanding the laws, appreciating the value of ethical conduct, and seeking help for underlying issues can prevent a momentary lapse in judgment from turning into a long-term legal nightmare.

-Seeking legal representation from JB Solicitors’ criminal lawyers can help you decide your next move when it comes to shoplifting incidents.
-Moreover, we can work with police and other local authorities to help lessen penalties or help with investigation matters.
+Seeking legal representation from JB Solicitors’ criminal lawyers can help you decide your next move when you catch shoplifters.
+We can also work with police and local authorities if you were falsely accused of shoplifting.

 Contact us today if you need help understanding shoplifting laws Australia and other criminal law matters.